Gainesville Repeater News...

 Expanding on the basic analog... by adding a digital board and a Raspberry-Pi computer, you can now connect your analog radio to the internet!
 This allows you to connect to other "nodes" and talk to other amateurs around the world.
 Many repeaters have done this making this mode very popular in some areas.

 What do you need to join this new mode in Gainesville?
 Just your regular handheld or mobile radio tuned to our repeater!
-See how our 444.9875 or 146.850 repeaters has done this by joining the East Coast Reflector and Southeast Link, a collection of repeaters and nodes across the US...and even a few in other countries!
+See how our 444.9875 repeaters has done this by joining the East Coast, a collection of repeaters and nodes across the US...and even a few in other countries!

 Digital - DMR